 Special Precautions & Warnings:

 Pregnancy and breast-feeding: There isn’t enough reliable information to know if Reiki therapy is safe to use when pregnant or breast-feeding.
-But there’s no reason to believe that it might be harmful.
+But there’s no reason to expect safety concerns.

 Are there any interactions with herbs and supplements?

 Reiki practitioners are largely unregulated in North America.
 In some states, Reiki practitioners must also be licensed massage therapists.
 There is no consistent standard for training in Reiki therapy.
 But most schools recognize three or four levels of expertise.
 Training for each level takes 1-2 days.
 Talk to your physician or other healthcare professional to learn more about how Reiki therapy is used for specific conditions.